DanielNi/mapsite/README.md

-Travel Tracker
+Atlas
 =======

-Travel Tracker is the best way to document and share your journeys throughout the world, with the world.
+Atlas is the best way to document and share your journeys throughout the world, with the world.

 ![homepage](screenshots/homepage.png)
 ![map](screenshots/map_example.png)